ember-admin/ember-cli-admin/README.md

 - **table-view-resource** - generates model, TableViewController and register them in MetaRouter and Navigation;
 - **table-view-resource** - same as table-view-resource, but with TreeViewController and model suited for it;

+##Plugins

+Ember-Cli-Admin has some useful plugins that you can use to extend default dashboard functionality:

+1. [Ember-Cli-Admin-Auth][5] - adds authorization to Ember-Cli-Admin

+2. [Ember-Cli-Admin-Languages][6] - adds multilanguage inputs in forms

 ##Dependencies

 Run ember-cli-admin generator and install dependencies: